-Born in Elorrio, Spain in 1972.
-He lives and works in San Sebastian.
+He lives and works in San Sebastián.

 Sohrab Mohebbi: curator (September-December 2016)

-Born in Tehran, Iran in 1981.
 He lives and works in New York.

 Ahmet Öğüt: artist (fall 2016)

-Born in Silvan, Diyarbkir, Turkey in 1981.
 He lives and works between Amsterdam and Berlin.

 Linda Yablonsky is the author of The Story of Junk: A Novel, as well as an art critic and journalist.
 Based in New York, she has been covering the international art world for more than 25 years for many publications, including The New York Times and T Magazine, Bloomberg News, Artforum and Artforum.com, The Art Newspaper and W Magazine.
 She has also contributed critical essays to monographs or exhibition catalogues on artists including Anish Kapoor, Keith Sonnier, Marilyn Minter, Francesco Vezzoli, Elmgreen & Dragset, Mark Morrisroe and James Nares.
 During her 2017 residency at Luma Arles, she worked on Why Jeff Koons?, the first book to take complete account of the artist's life and career, to be published in the United States by Henry Holt & Co.